 Entering the world of executive coaching from a distinguished career in law, Lisa sought my help to launch her new practice.
 I consulted with her on naming, social strategy, and brand identity, and designed a visual identity for use in digital and print setting.

 When I worked with her, Lisa was only just beginning to take paid clients.
 After some context research on the executive coaching space, I identified the key social platforms that fellow coaches used to engage clients and the type and timing of content they used for that engagement.
 Given her main client acquisition strategy (word-of-mouth in her deep professional network) and emphasis on C-suite clients, I advised a conservative social strategy that would enable her to focus her effort on developing an online presence organically.

 I also advised a core brand identity focused on Lisa's name for the launch of her consultancy, to capitalize on her existing profile in-network, and recommended "executive coaching" as a descriptor that best matched industry practices.

 Lisa's practice is poised for growth.
 I created a flexible visual identity where both the logotype and the graphic logomark could work as standalone items, as well as adapt to potential sub-brands or new enterprises (e.g. group mediation, leadership retreats, etc.).

-I explored a more saturated palette in the next set of tearsheets, with new "fingerprint" concepts designed to look less feminine and more modern.
+I explored a more saturated palette in the next set of tearsheets, with "fingerprint" concepts designed to look less feminine and more modern.